Canaan: Early Bronze Age (3500–2000 BC)

-Middle Bronze Age (2000–1550)
+Middle Bronze Age (2000–1550 BC)

 Urbanism returned and the region was divided among small city-states, the most important of which seems to have been Hazor.
 Many aspects of Canaanite material culture now reflected a Mesopotamian influence, and the entire region became more tightly integrated into a vast international trading network.

 As early as Naram-Sin of Akkad's reign (c.
 2240 BC), Amurru was called one of the "four quarters" surrounding Akkad, along with Subartu/Assyria, Sumer, and Elam.
 Amorite dynasties also came to dominate in much of Mesopotamia, including in Larsa, Isin and founding the state of Babylon in 1894 BC.
 Later on, Amurru became the Assyrian/Akkadian term for the interior of south as well as for northerly Canaan.
 At this time the Canaanite area seemed divided between two confederacies, one centred upon Megiddo in the Jezreel Valley, the second on the more northerly city of Kadesh on the Orontes River.
 An Amorite chieftain named Sumu-abum founded Babylon as an independent city-state in 1894 BC.
 One Amorite king of Babylonia, Hammurabi (1792–1750 BC), founded the First Babylonian Empire, which lasted only as long as his lifetime.
 Upon his death the Amorites were driven from Assyria but remained masters of Babylonia until 1595 BC, when they were ejected by the Hittites.

 The semi-fictional Story of Sinuhe describes an Egyptian officer, Sinuhe, conducting military activities in the area of "Upper Retjenu" and "Fenekhu" during the reign of Senusret I (c.
 1950 BC).
 The earliest bona fide Egyptian report of a campaign to "Mentu", "Retjenu" and "Sekmem" (Shechem) is the Sebek-khu Stele, dated to the reign of Senusret III (c.
 1862 BC).

 A letter from Mut-bisir to Shamshi-Adad I (c.
 1809–1776 BC) of the Old Assyrian Empire (2025–1750 BC) has been translated: "It is in Rahisum that the brigands (habbatum) and the Canaanites (Kinahnum) are situated".
 It was found in 1973 in the ruins of Mari, an Assyrian outpost at that time in Syria.
 Additional unpublished references to Kinahnum in the Mari letters refer to the same episode.
 Whether the term Kinahnum refers to people from a specific region or rather people of "foreign origin" has been disputed, such that Robert Drews states that the "first certain cuneiform reference" to Canaan is found on the Alalakh statue of King Idrimi (below).